Proper decision trees: An axiomatic framework for solving optimal decision tree problems with arbitrary splitting rules: A generic dynamic programming algorithm for solving the optimal, proper decision tree problem

 \subsection{Downwards accumulation for proper decision trees}

 We are now half way towards our goal.
 The $\mathit{genBTs}$ function provides an efficient way of generating the \emph{structure} \emph{of the decision tree}, namely binary tree representations of a decision tree.
 However, this is just a partial decision tree generator.
 Since a decision tree is not a binary tree, we need to figure out how to ``pass information down the tree'' from the root towards the leaves during the recursive construction of the tree.
 In other words, we need to \emph{accumulate} all the information for each path of the tree from the root to each leaf.
+In this section we introduce a technique called \emph{downwards} \emph{accumulation} \citet{gibbons1991algebras}, which will helps us to construct the ``complete decision tree generator,'' such that it allows $\mathit{genBTs}$ to respect Axiom 2.

-In this section we introduce a technique called \emph{downwards} \emph{accumulation} \citet{gibbons1991algebras}, which will helps us to construct the ``complete decision tree generator.''
 Accumulations are higher-order operations on structured objects that leave the shape of an object unchanged, but replace every element of that object with some accumulated information about other elements.
 For instance, the \emph{prefix sums }(with binary operator $\oplus$) over a list are an example of accumulation over list $\left[a_{1},a_{2},\ldots a_{n}\right]$,

-Downward accumulation over binary trees is similar to list accumulation, as it replaces every element of a tree with some function of that element’s ancestors.
+Downward accumulation over binary trees is similar to list accumulation, as it replaces every element of a tree with some function of that element's ancestors.
 For example, given a tree

 applying downwards accumulation with binary operator $\oplus$ to the above tree results in